ajithredrigo2/Laravel-Docker/README.md

 Save the file when you’re done editing.
 If you used nano, you can do that by pressing Ctrl+x, then Y and Enter to confirm.

 # Step 3 — Setting Up the Application’s Dockerfile
-Although both our MySQL and Nginx services will be based on default images obtained from the Docker Hub, we still need to build a custom image for the application container.
+Although both our MySQL and Apache services will be based on default images obtained from the Docker Hub, we still need to build a custom image for the application container.
 We’ll create a new Dockerfile for that.

-Our travellist image will be based on the php:7.4-fpm official PHP image from Docker Hub.
+Our laravel image will be based on the php:7.4-apache official PHP image from Docker Hub.
 On top of that basic PHP-FPM environment, we’ll install a few extra PHP modules and the Composer dependency management tool.

 We’ll also create a new system user; this is necessary to execute artisan and composer commands while developing the application.
 The uid setting ensures that the user inside the container has the same uid as your system user on your host machine, where you’re running Docker.
 This way, any files created by these commands are replicated in the host with the correct permissions.
 This also means that you’ll be able to use your code editor of choice in the host machine to develop the application that is running inside containers.